-- Security requirements (policies) - What does it mean for my system to be secure?
+- Security requirements (also called policies) - What does it mean for my system to be secure?

-- Security requirements (policies) - What does it mean for my system to be secure? - Threat model - What are the attacker's goal, capability, and incentive?
+- Security requirements (also called policies) - What does it mean for my system to be secure? - Threat model - What are the attacker's goals, capabilities, and incentives?

-- Security requirements (policies) - What does it mean for my system to be secure? - Threat model - What are the attacker's goal, capability, and incentive? - Attack surface - Which parts of the system are exposed to the attacker?
+- Security requirements (also called policies) - What does it mean for my system to be secure? - Threat model - What are the attacker's goals, capabilities, and incentives? - Attack surface - Which parts of the system are exposed to the attacker?

-- Security requirements (policies) - What does it mean for my system to be secure? - Threat model - What are the attacker's goal, capability, and incentive? - Attack surface - Which parts of the system are exposed to the attacker? - Protection mechanisms - How do we prevent the attacker from compromising a security requirement?
+- Security requirements (also called policies) - What does it mean for my system to be secure? - Threat model - What are the attacker's goals, capabilities, and incentives? - Attack surface - Which parts of the system are exposed to the attacker? - Defense mechanisms (mitigiations) - How do we prevent the attacker from compromising a security requirement?